 All products and plans must have the same effective date; however, some products or plans may have a 0% rate change.
-The term "product" is defined as a unique combination of benefits, various cost sharing options and a network design(s) to a particular service area.
+The term "product" means a discrete package of benefits using a particular product network type (e.g., HMO, PPO, EPO, POS, etc...) within a service area.
 "Product" has the same meaning as included in 45 CFR Part 154.
-The term "plan" is defined as a unique combination of benefits to a specific set of cost sharing options and network design(s) to a particular service area.
-Most products will be made up of multiple plans produce an actuarial value equal to one of the metal levels permitted under Title I of the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010, collectively referred to as the Affordable Care Act (ACA).
+The term "plan" is defined as the pairing of the health insurance coverage benefits under a product and a particular level of cost sharing (as described in sections 1302(d) and (e) of the Affordable Care Act (ACA)), within a service area.
+The combined service areas of all plans within a product will make up the service area of the product.
+Most products will consist of multiple plans where each plan must have an actuarial value equal to one of the permitted metal levels or catastrophic coverage, and most products will have multiple metal levels represented under a single product.
+This definition should be used for products and plans unless it is altered by future federal rules or statute.